Aim

 Breathing

-Did you know that the eyes and the brain use more oxygen than any other
+Did you know that the eyes and the brain use more oxygen than

-ability to think and see clearly.
-Therefore our breathing pattern affects
+significantly reduces our ability to think and see clearly.

-breathing habits.
+habits.

 In my classes I give a simple test, and while everyone is concentrating